GiovanniGrieco/DiteCross/README.md

 ```

 ### How to register a Discord token
-For Discord you have to create a new User Bot and place the token in a `discord.ini` file, like you did for Telegram.
+You have to create a new User Bot and place the token in a `discord.ini` file, like you did for Telegram.

 ## First time run and handshake
 To run DiteCross just type `node ditecross.js`